thomasebsmith/media-tracker/README.md

 and more!*

 Media Tracker is a website for tracking the media that you consume.
-All information is kept on your computer only for your privacy.
+All information is kept on your computer for your privacy.

 ## Features
  - Record media locally